top of page

 Because of the lymph node results after my first surgery, I ended up having a second surgery to remove the rest of the thyroid.
 This was not ideal, but I knew exactly what to expect the second time around.

-After my first surgery I was very nauseous coming out of anesthesia and that made it more difficult to eat, which made recovery a bit tougher at first.
+After my first surgery, I was very nauseous coming out of anesthesia, which made it more difficult to eat and toughened recovery at first.
 If you think this might be an issue for you, you can ask for a scopolamine patch behind your ear.
-That helped so much during my second surgery and I didn't feel sick at all.
+That helped so much during my second surgery, and I didn't feel sick at all.

 Ice ice baby